-The Company has generated no revenue since April 1, 2021 and has incurred losses during each of the eight quarters.
-For the three quarters ending March 31, 2021 the Company relied on loans to finance its operations, resulting in increased working capital and increased shareholder deficiency from quarter to quarter.
+The Company has generated no revenue since April 1, 2021, incurred losses during each of the eight quarters.

-In the quarter ended June 30, 2021, the Company raised a total of \$4million with the issuance of equity and convertible debentures, and commenced constructing its Birtle hosting site, therefore total assets, working capital and shareholder equity increased significantly from the previous quarter.
+In the quarter ended June 30, 2021, the Company raised a total of \$4 million with the issuance of equity and convertible debentures, and commenced constructing its Birtle hosting site, therefore total assets, working capital and shareholder equity increased significantly from the previous quarter.
+In the quarter ended September 30, 2021 the Company continued to raise funds and settle debts with the issuance of common shares, resulting in increased shareholder equity.

-In the quarter ended September 30, 2021 the Company continued to build its property and equipment and develop its lease improvements for its Birtle project, and financed it with increased current liabilities, therefore the increase in total assets, the significant decrease in working capital, and increased loss due to increased operating costs for the Birtle project and the losses incurred by Skyrendering and Miningsky Container.
+In the quarter ended December 31, 2021 the Company continued to build its property and equipment and develop its lease improvements for its Birtle project, and financed it with increased current liabilities, therefore the increase in total assets, the significant decrease in working capital, and increased loss due to increased operating costs for the Birtle project and the losses incurred by Skyrendering and Miningsky Container.
 However, shareholder equity increased as estimated value of the granted and vested options were recorded as contributed surplus.

-Total assets and expenses, and thus net losses, increased significantly from the quarter ended September 30, 2021 to the quarter ended December, 2021, as the Company continued to develop its projects.
+Total assets and expenses, and thus net losses, increased significantly from the quarter ended December 31, 2021 to the quarter ended December, 2021, as the Company continued to develop its projects.
 Shareholder equity increased from the previous quarter due to an additional \$2million raise from the issuance of common shares and the granting and vesting of the options.